|

 - The Daily Show advertises several fake products on a regular basis, including Jon magazine and the Daily Show Home Game.
 In 2003, they started airing joke trailers for a new spinoff called The Colbert Réport that had "already been cancelled".
 The Report premiered in 2005, and has been described as "the only show that started as a promo for itself".

-- A Bill Nye the Science Guy episode on the Earth's Crust had a trailer for a kid cop show called "Johnny Crust."
+- A Bill Nye the Science Guy episode on the Earth's Crust had a trailer for a kid cop show called "Johnny Crust.

-- How I Met Your Mother had one of these where a trailer for The Wedding Bride was mentioned on the show and the full trailer was released online here
+- How I Met Your Mother had one of these where a trailer for The Wedding Bride was mentioned on the show and the full trailer was released online here.

-.
 The movie describes Ted's failed relationship with Stella however from the somewhat skewed mind of her ex-boyfriend, now-husband, Tony.
-Ted in one episode goes to see this movie more than once and, at one point, acts out something similar to it to is date while he is in the movie theatre.
+Ted in one episode goes to see this movie more than once and, at one point, acts out something similar to it to his date while he is in the movie theatre.

-Teal'c, P.I. .
 Bonus points for actually getting Isaac Hayes to do the narration.

-- On the Reality Show Scream Queens, one challenge each season had the contestants starring in a trailer for a fake campy horror film in order to test their acting skills.
+- On the Reality Show Scream Queens (2008), one challenge each season had the contestants starring in a trailer for a fake campy horror film in order to test their acting skills.
 The first season, it was for a movie about reform school girls fighting zombies, while in the second, it was a vampire Western.

 - The video for "Hang Me Up To Dry"